Anthony Carter (American football): College career

 Carter played at the University of Michigan from 1979 to 1982.
 Although the Wolverines employed an offense that relied mostly on its running backs, he was one of the most productive receivers in the school's history.
 Standing 5 feet, 11 inches tall and weighing only 160 pounds, Carter relied on his speed to make plays and provided an effective counterpoint to coach Bo Schembechler's running game plan.
 In addition to his duties as a receiver, he was also the team's kickoff and punt returner for most of his career.

-During his freshman season, Carter was used sparingly {Wrong.
-See Talk page.} He caught more than two passes in a game only once that season, but made the most of it when the ball was thrown to him.
-Seven of his 17 receptions were touchdowns, and he averaged 27.2 yards per catch.
+Carter caught more than two passes in a game only once that season, but made the most of it when the ball was thrown to him with 7-of-17 receptions accounting for touchdowns.
+He averaged 27.2 yards per catch.

-His 45-yard TD catch and run against Indiana as time ran out to give Michigan a 27–21 victory is considered one of the greatest plays in Michigan football history, and the radio call by the legendary Bob Ufer is also considered a classic.
+His 45-yard touchdown catch and run against Indiana as time ran out to give Michigan a 27–21 victory is considered one of the greatest plays in Michigan football history, and the radio call by the legendary Bob Ufer is also considered a classic.
 In that game, Lee Corso's Indiana Hoosiers had tied it up with about a minute to go.
 At that time, college games could end in a tie, and Michigan had a 6–1 overall record, 4–0 in the Big Ten.
 While a tie was essentially as good as a win from Indiana's perspective, a tie was as good as a loss from Michigan's perspective.
 On the ensuing drive, Michigan was only able to get to the Indiana 45-yard line with time fast running out.
 Things looked grim, but with six seconds remaining, Carter told quarterback John Wangler in the huddle, "Hey, Johnny.
 Throw the ball to me.
 I'm going to be open."
 On the next play, Carter, sprinting left to right, met Wangler's pass in a seam over the middle at the Hoosier 25.
 He made a one-step cutback to his left to avoid one tackle and slipped another tackle at the 5-yard line before bounding into the endzone after time had expired.